 Dempsey Essick is a self taught, self expressed realist watercolor artist who realizes his talent is a gift from God.
 He lives in the house where he was born and raised on a small farm in northern Davidson County.
 He is a graduate of Forsyth Technical College with a degree in mechanical drawing; no formal training in art.

-He is married to Shelley, former postmaster now gallery manager.
+He is married to Shelley, former postmaster turned gallery manager.
 They have two children; John, Jr , a college professor and Elizabeth, a physician assistant.
-Dempsey is known as Poppi D to Elim, Grant and Pierce Brookshire and to Olin, Leif and Wren Essick.
+Dempsey is known as Poppi D to Elim, Grant and Pierce Brookshire and to Olin, Leif and Wren Inscore-Essick.

 Dempsey is known as the Hummingbird Bird Artist not only for the hummingbirds he paints but also for the hidden hummingbirds he hides in his paintings.
 His exhibits include; The National Academy of Design in NYC, The National Watercolor Exhibition in California, and the Rocky Mountain Water Media Exhibition in Colorado.
 His work has been routinely used by the North Carolina Wildlife Commission in their annual calendar.
 He is pleased that his art is used annually to create Christmas cards for The American Children’s Home and the Baptist Children’s Home of North Carolina.

 Dempsey is a signature member of the elite National Watercolor Society and is named an official B.A.S.S.
 Artist.
 He is an avid birdwatcher and is a former president of the NC Bluebird Society.
 His daily routine includes 8am and 5 pm feeding of live mealworms to his favorite bluebirds.